 National Scholarship Month shines a light on how to snag free money for college.
 You'll be surprised to discover there are scholarships to fit any personality type or occupation.
 For example, do you envision yourself as a future YouTube star?
 Test your talents and apply for a Video Contest Scholarship.

 Do you prefer merit-based scholarships or have you pinned your hopes on winning a lottery scholarship?
 It takes perseverence and skill to match your interests with the scholarship of your choice.
 If you vigorously participate in extra-curricular activities, but your academic score doesn't quite make the grade, a lottery scholarship can level the playing field.
 Remember, don't give up — you can still be a contender even if your grades need work.

 In the past, students searching for scholarships spent hours digging through library "card catalogs."
 (Remember those?
 No?
 Ask your parents!)
-One of the best all-around scholarship search sites is Fastweb, where the dollar amounts are high, and high school and grad students can look for options, too.
-Cappex is another winning site due to an incredibly large scholarship database and a large toolbox to help with your search.
+One of the best all-around scholarship search sites is Scholaroo, it's made finding a scholarship that suits you so much easier.

 National Scholarship Month dates